loganthorneloe/ml-road-map/README.md

 ![ml road map turbo](assets/road_map_turbo.jpeg)

 Welcome to the **Machine Learning Road Map-Turbo**.
 This is the fastest, high-quality road map to get up-to-speed on machine learning fundamentals.
-It teaches you the prerequisites and machine learning math necessary to understand how machine learning works and build with it.
+It teaches you the prerequisites and machine learning fundamentals necessary to understand how machine learning works and build with it.
 The goal is to quickly get to a point where you can comfortably explore machine learning topics on your own.
 Many other road maps are more comprehensive, this one is purposefully streamlined.

 These resources are aggregated from the best ML educators.
 I've linked to the authors as much as possible.
 Please support them. **Feedback/suggestions/corrections** are always welcome and appreciated.

 If you're less interested in the technical details of machine learning and want to know more about how machine learning will affect you as a consumer, [I've written an article just for that](https://societysbackend.com/p/ml-is-bananas).

-**This road map will be updated as new learning resources are created and new ML topics emerge.
-It will always remain streamlined.** Let's get started!
+**This road map will be updated as new learning resources are created and new ML topics emerge.** Let's get started!

 _If you're looking for the previous road map, you can find it [here](road_maps/old_road_map/README.md)._

+___

 - [Machine Learning Road Map Turbo Edition](#machine-learning-road-map-turbo-edition)
   - [Things to Know Before You Begin](#things-to-know-before-you-begin)